register-dynamics/register-dynamics.co.uk/data-discovery-and-cataloging.md

   columns: 3
   content:
   - icon: ''
-    heading: Eliminate data silos
+    heading: Capitalise on opportunities in your data
-    body: Enable easy data sharing and collaboration between teams.
-Let us help you to eliminate data silos across your organisation and to make data a shared resource for everyone.
+    body: Ensure that all of your data is easy to find, understand and draw insight from.
+Know that your staff are able to exploit your data to its full potential.
   - icon: ''
-    heading: Establish accurate and trusted data
+    heading: Become a clean data organisation
-    body: Create a single source of truth that everyone can use and draw data insights from.
-Know that your data is accurate, up-to-date, safe and secure.
-Make data easy to find and understand.
+    body: Create a single source of truth with accurate, clean data that everyone can leverage and use easily.
+Build trust that decisions are based on up-to-date, reliable data.
   - icon: ''
-    heading: Streamline your business process
-    body: Develop simple and accessible data management that drives efficiency of your operations.
-Enhance productivity with seamless collaboration between processes and teams.
+    heading: Establish transparency and control
+    body: 'Know where your data is, who is using it, what they are doing with it and why.
+Be confident that your data is safe and secure at all times and that it is only ever being accessed by the right people. '
   coloured: true
   numbered: false
   image_mode: ''
 - template: content
-  content: Through our user-centric, agile and customised approach, we can help you
-    to improve your data management set up and processes now.
+  content: Whether you need help with data cataloging, metadata management, data cleansing,
+    data tagging, data discovery or anything else to do with organising your data, we can help.
 - template: call-to-action
   link_type: contact
-  button: Talk to us
+  button: Let's talk
-  intro: Talk to one of our data management experts to discuss your specific needs.
+  intro: " Talk to one of our team now to discuss your specific challenge."
   link: ''
 - template: banner
   sections:
   - template: heading
     level: 2
-    text: Why trust us with your data management?
+    text: Why trust us with your data discovery and cataloging?
 - template: content-grid
   columns: 3
   content:
+  - icon: "/images/icon-reliable.svg"
+    heading: " Experts in authoritative data"
+    body: We are recognised as industry experts in helping organisations to establish, manage and share their authoritative data.
+Our standards, principles, processes and technologies are used by companies and governments for keeping their critical data clean and up-to-date.
   - icon: "/images/icon-team.svg"
-    heading: User-centric approach
-    body: We create bespoke data management systems with the user at the centre of our approach.
-We will take the time to gain a deep understanding of all of your needs and create a customisable, intuitive system to manage all of your data.
-  - icon: "/images/icon-beready.svg"
-    heading: Expert help at all stages
-    body: We can help you at any stage of your data management journey.
-Whether you need help to design, develop and/or deliver a new data management system, we have experts on-hand to support you.
+    heading: " User focused"
+    body: We believe in empowering staff to manage and share data easily and responsibly.
+      By focusing on their specific needs, our approach ensures that users reap the benefits of our work and embrace any new data tools or processes introduced.
   - icon: "/images/download-g118d5d2cf_640.png"
-    heading: Easy migration and integration
-    body: Migrate all of your existing data easily into the new system and be confident that everything integrates seamlessly with your current business operations and processes.
+    heading: Technology made easy
+    body: Our deep knowledge, expertise and passion in data technology enables us to find and create the best solutions for each of our clients.
+Let us handle the technical complexities and nuances in what is possible, and together we can create the best data catalogs and discovery experience for you.
   coloured: false
   numbered: false
   image_mode: ''